 Amid systemic racism and segregation, Gurley’s efforts laid the foundation for one of the most prosperous Black communities in American history.
 This article delves into his life, the building of Greenwood, and the enduring lessons his legacy imparts for future generations.

-Early Life and Vision
+O.W.
+Gurley’s Early Life and the Vision Behind Black Wall Street

 Born to formerly enslaved parents in Huntsville, Alabama, in 1868, O.W.
 Gurley was raised in an era marked by both newfound freedoms and entrenched systemic barriers for African Americans.
 Witnessing the challenges of Reconstruction, Gurley developed a deep resolve to create opportunities for his community that transcended the limitations imposed by segregation and racism.